Illinois Car Accident Evidence Guide: What to Keep and What Disappears Fast

 If you later notice a major mistake in the report (wrong vehicle, wrong direction of travel, wrong driver), that is something to address promptly.
 Small errors happen, but big ones can cause confusion later.

-Medical evidence: the backbone of an injury claim
+Why is medical evidence the backbone of an injury claim?

-After a crash, adrenaline can hide pain.
-Some symptoms show up later, especially neck/back pain, headaches, and nerve symptoms like tingling or numbness.
+Medical records are the backbone of an injury claim: ER and urgent care notes, imaging reports, therapy records, and work restriction notes create the timeline that connects the crash to your injuries.
+After a crash, adrenaline can hide pain, and some symptoms show up later, especially neck/back pain, headaches, and nerve symptoms like tingling or numbness.

 That’s why getting checked out matters, even if you think you’re “probably fine.”
 Your health comes first.
 But medical records also do something else: they create a timeline.